Traveling to Ho Chi Minh City in the rainy season?! That is great news!

 Have an umbrella with you on hand for the random rain.

 If you’re walking, wait underneath an awning or somewhere along the side of the street until the rain passes.
-One time, we hid underneath an umbrella of a women’s food cart.
-We were going to move but she nodded and said, “Không sao” (“No problem”).
+One time, we hid underneath the umbrella of a women’s food cart.
+We were going to move but she nodded and said, “Không sao” (“No problem.”)

 If you’re riding a motorbike, pull over to the side of the road to either wait until the rain settles down or put on your poncho (or double poncho for two people to share) and continue on your way.
 It’s normal to drive through the rain, however, please be extra cautious on the road.